leios/gpu-handbook/src/content/intro.md

 Throughout this book, I will be actively resisting the urge to compare the experience of programming for the GPU with it's more popular cousin the Central Processing Unit (CPU), which is the default computational device for most programming workflows.
 The way I see it, the CPU and GPU are so different that it is often misleading to constantly relate GPU programming to similar methods on the CPU.
-I will say this: even after learning GPU programming, there may still be many applications that are easier to implement and faster on the CPU
+I will say this: even after learning GPU programming, there may still be many applications that are easier to implement and faster on the CPU.
 The opposite is also true.
 There are many workflows that are easier to implement and (much) faster on the GPU.